muhammadnurarasy/Deep-Learning-Stanford-Crash-Course/README.md

-stanford and deeplearning crash course
+## Stanford and DeepLearning Crash Course